SAP-samples/analytics-cloud-datasphere-community-content/Demos/HC_Vector_Engine_GenAI_Demo_App/README.md

 This application was build on code from [SAP-samples/btp-cap-genai-rag](https://github.com/SAP-samples/btp-cap-genai-rag/tree/main).
 Deployment should be similar, however the current state of this app is Single Tenant on Cloud Foundry (CF) only.

-The folder [data_retrieval](./data_retrieval/) contains various scripts and the data used in this dmeo.

 This is only necessary for preparation of the demo.
 Once all data is imported, the demo be used without further data retrieval.